 Audit Committee.
-The Audit Committee held seven meetings in 2011.
+The Audit Committee held three in-person meetings and seven telephonic meetings in 2012.
 The Audit Committee's responsibilities, discussed in detail in its charter include, among other duties, the responsibility to:

-- assist the Board in fulfilling its oversight responsibility to our shareholders relating to the quality and integrity of our accounting, auditing and financial reporting practices; - oversee the integrity of our financial statements, financial reporting process, systems of internal controls and disclosure controls regarding finance, accounting and legal compliance; - review areas of potential significant financial risk to us; - review consolidated financial statements and disclosures; - appoint an independent registered public accounting firm for ratification by our shareholders; - monitor the independence and performance of our independent registered public accountants and internal auditing department; - · pre-approve all audit and non-audit services provided by our independent registered public accountants; - review the scope and results of the annual audit including reports and recommendations of our independent registered public accountants; - review the internal audit plan, results of internal audit work and our process for monitoring compliance with our Code of Conduct and other policies and practices established to ensure compliance with legal and regulatory requirements; and - periodically meet with our internal audit group, Chief Financial Officer, Chief Compliance Officer, other management, and our independent registered public accounting firm.
+- assist the Board in fulfilling its oversight responsibility to our shareholders relating to the quality and integrity of our accounting, auditing and financial reporting practices; - oversee the integrity of our financial statements, financial reporting process, systems of internal controls and disclosure controls regarding finance, accounting and legal compliance; - review areas of potential significant financial risk to us; - review consolidated financial statements and disclosures; - appoint an independent registered public accounting firm for ratification by our shareholders; - monitor the independence and performance of our independent registered public accountants and internal auditing department; - pre-approve all audit and non-audit services provided by our independent registered public accountants; - review the scope and results of the annual audit, including reports and recommendations of our independent registered public accountants; - review the internal audit plan, results of internal audit work and our process for monitoring compliance with our Code of Conduct and other policies and practices established to ensure compliance with legal and regulatory requirements; and - periodically meet, in private sessions, with our internal audit group, Chief Financial Officer, Chief Compliance Officer, other management, and our independent registered public accounting firm.

 In accordance with the rules of the NYSE, all of the members of the Audit Committee are financially literate.
-In addition, the Board determined that all of the members of the Audit Committee have the requisite attributes of an "audit committee financial expert" as provided in regulations promulgated by the Securities and Exchange Commission, and that such attributes were acquired through relevant education and/or experience.
+In addition, the Board determined that all of the members of the Audit Committee, Messrs.
+Madison, Mills, Pechota and Robinson, have the requisite attributes of an "audit committee financial expert" as provided in regulations promulgated by the Securities and Exchange Commission, and that such attributes were acquired through relevant education and/or experience.

 Compensation Committee.
-The Compensation Committee held seven meetings in 2011.
+The Compensation Committee held three in-person meetings and one telephonic meeting in 2012.
 The Compensation Committee's responsibilities, discussed in detail in its charter include, among other duties, the responsibility to: